-Download my free mindfulness audio program to help you focus.
+Download my free mindfulness audio program which could help you focus.
 Get comfortable.
 Lie on the bed or couch or lie on the grass outside under a tree with your child.
 Take a moment.
 Take a few breaths and start scanning every inch of your body from the top of your head down to your toes.
 You do not need to linger for long in any one particular area.
 Take notice of areas that feel relaxed or tense.
 What areas have pain?
 Do you have stress related neck pain, for example?

 Avoid dwelling on any areas of pain or discomfort.
 Acknowledge the pain but move on.
 The purpose of the body scan is to discover what feels good and not so good throughout your body.
 Not to change it.